What is an erogenous zone?

 This part of your back that starts right above your butt has a long trail of nerves that connect to the pelvis and thus can cause sexual stimulation.
 This area can get you excited through any sort of touch, pressure, tickling or kissing.

 Your butt and anus

 Another unlikely place and one some people might not want to consider a place associated with sex.
-Your armpits definitely are erogenous zones and respond to stimulation, though.
+Your armpits definitely are erogenous zones and respond to stimulation.
 However, for most people, these also are very ticklish areas, which may actually dampen the sexual mood.
 You’ll have to decide for yourself if you want to try this erogenous zone.

-Well, our list obviously ends with the sexually most sensitive part of the female body: the ultimate erogenous zone — the vagina!
-This includes the clitoris, the vaginal walls and the G-spot (if it indeed exists, which still is a question debated by scientists).
+Well, our list obviously ends with the most sexually sensitive part of the female body: the ultimate erogenous zone — the vagina!
+This includes the clitoris, the vaginal walls and the G-spot (if it indeed exists, which is still a question debated by scientists).
 Even the outer vulva area can be sensitive to touch and stimulation.